Saṁyutta Nikāya 35.64

 santi ca kho, migajāla, manoviññeyyā dhammā iṭṭhā kantā manāpā piyarūpā kāmūpasaṁhitā rajanīyā.

-ideas known by the mind that are likable, desirable, agreeable, pleasant, sensual, and arousing.
+ideas known by the mind, which are likable, desirable, agreeable, pleasant, sensual, and arousing.

 Tañce bhikkhu abhinandati abhivadati ajjhosāya tiṭṭhati.